Guide to Abbreviations: Drug, Mental Health, & Treatment Terms

 - RTC: residential treatment center.
 People live in these facilities, too, but the facilities may have a home-like feeling that sets them apart.

-Testing and Assessment Abbreviations
+Diagnostic Testing & Medical Assessment Abbreviations

 In order to provide the best care, teams need to know what people are dealing with right now.
 That testing comes with a great deal of terminology.